mehmetgok1/ESP32/README.md

   handle file to use this sensor which will be used by LVGL.
 ### src/dptp_mng
   this buddy simply takes this handle files and introduce them to LVGL hence lvgl know how to
-  communicate with display and touch controller.
+  communicate with display and touch controller. (meanwhile lvgl needs times etc this file initialize them also)
+### src/ble